This post may include affiliate links. Thank you for your support.

 Table of Contents

-About this tortillas recipe
+About these flour tortillas

 Have you ever bought a package of flour tortillas at the store only to come home, make some tacos or a quesadilla, and feel utterly disappointed by the icky, gummy mess in your mouth?
 Me too, friends.
 Well today, WE TAKE A STAND!
 No more sad, tough, chewy, raw flour-tasting flatbreads for us.